What is ESA?

 The European Space Agency (ESA) is Europe’s gateway to space.
 Its mission is to shape the development of Europe’s space capability and ensure that investment in space continues to deliver benefits to the citizens of Europe and the world.

 ESA is an international organisation with 22 Member States.
 By coordinating the financial and intellectual resources of its members, it can undertake programmes and activities far beyond the scope of any single European country.

 ESA’s job is to draw up the European space programme and carry it through.
 ESA's programmes are designed to find out more about Earth, its immediate space environment, our Solar System and the Universe, as well as to develop satellite-based technologies and services, and to promote European industries.
 ESA also works closely with space organisations outside Europe.

 Who belongs to ESA?

-Austria, Belgium, Czech Republic, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden, Switzerland and the United Kingdom.
+Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden, Switzerland and the United Kingdom.
 Canada takes part in some projects under a Cooperation agreement.

-Hungary, Estonia, Latvia and Slovenia are ‘European Cooperating States’.
+Bulgaria, Latvia and Slovenia are ‘European Cooperating States’.
 Other countries have signed cooperation agreements with ESA.